gmmatt/torgeternity/Readme.md

 - Added effects to rollable special abilities (Note: as a general rule, threats should be set up as static entities, so use sparingly)
 - Updated scene configuration so it is consistent with Version 9
+- Fixed issue where combat tracker height was not adjusting properly in popouts

 v.
 2.1.1
 - Fixed tab alignment issue in items